DrWaleedAYousef/My-Stuff-To-Share/README.md

     more organization.
   * Be consistent in lower/upper case and naming conventions in everything including: names of files, labels of equations, figure, tables, etc.,
+  * For bilingual document (in particular Arabic-English), make sure to use `XeTeX`.
+The document will almost compile without any problem as if you are using `PDFLaTeX`.
+If you are using Emacs, just make sure to include `(setq TeX-engine (quote xetex))` in your `.emacs` file.

 # Miscellaneous-Scripts #